Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series

 \begin{remark} In practice, $r$ is unknown and needs to be estimated.
-There are plenty of studies on the estimation of the number of factors; see \cite{bai2002,onatski2009,kapetanios2010,lam2012,han2022}.
-This paper focuses on the estimation of factor loadings instead of $r$, so we assume that the number of factors is known throughout the paper. \end{remark}
+There are plenty of studies on the estimation of the number of factors; see \cite{bai2002,onatski2009,kapetanios2010,lam2012}.
+However, the presence of sparsity in the loading matrix may pose a new challenge. \cite{trapani2018randomized} proposed a randomized sequential procedure to determine the number of factors, which is very general and does not require any assumptions on factors, loadings or errors.
+Under our settings, the randomized sequential test can be used to select the number of factors. \end{remark}